hanabi/hanabi.github.io/Hat_Guessing.md

 ## Hyphen-ated Framework with Empty Clues

+### A Short History of Empty Clues

+* In Hanabi, it is generally assumed that you will give clues that "touch" one or more cards in someone else's hand.
+But what if you want to give a clue that touches NO cards in the hand?
+We refer to this as an "empty" clue.
+* Empty clues are useful because they give negative information to all other cards in the hand.
+This is especially useful in the "Rainbow" variant, which is played by expert players as an additional challenge.
+(In this variant, a 6th suit is added to the deck that is touched by all colors.)
+Empty clues can be used to more easily disambiguate rainbow cards from non-rainbow cards.
+* Hanabi was first released in several European countries.
+In these initial versions of the game, it is reported that the printed rules do not specifically disallow empty clues, which implies that they are therefore legal.
+* In later American releases of the game, it is reported that some of the rules explicitly disallow empty clues.
+* Empty clues make it easier for players to get a perfect score and can encourage game-breaking strategies, such as the one described in the [2015 paper by Christopher Cox, Jessica de Silva, Philip Deorsey, Franklin H. J. Kenter, Troy Retter, Josh Tobin](https://sites.google.com/site/rmgpgrwc/research-papers/Hanabi_final.pdf?attredirects=0).
+This could be the reason that the rule was changed between releases.
+* When I contacted Antoine Bauza (the creator of Hanabi) on Twitter, [he was neutral](https://twitter.com/Zamiel_SRL/status/975919901520130048) to the question of whether or not players should allow empty clues.
+* I acknowledge that players should play the game in the way that they find the most fun.
+With that said, expert players should challenge themselves to not use empty clues.
+Resorting to empty clues is analogous to using a crutch - good players should be able to get a perfect score without having to resort to them.
+* The online implementations of the game handle empty clues differently:
+  * [Board Game Arena's implementation](https://en.boardgamearena.com/) does allow empty clues.
+  * [Keldon's implemenation](http://keldon.net/hanabi/) does not allow empty clues.
+  * [Hanabi Live's implementation](https://hanabi.live) follows Keldon's lead and disables empty clues by default.
+However, game creators can allow empty clues an as optional setting when creating a game.

+### Using Empty Clues

-* Separate from Hat-Guessing, we can use a Hat-Guessing-like extension tacked on to the existing Hyphen-ated convention framework.
+* Separate from Hat-Guessing, it is also possible to play with a Hat-Guessing-like extension tacked on to the existing Hyphen-ated convention framework.
+* If empty clues are legal, then they can be used as a means to encode multiple actions for the entire team (by using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) in a manner identical to how Hat-Guessing works).
-* When an empty clue is given, players drop everything else that they are doing and perform one round of of blind-plays (and/or blind-discards).
+* When an empty clue is given, players should drop everything that they are doing and perform one round of of blind-plays (and/or blind-discards).
 * Unlike Hat-Guessing, it does not matter which player recieves a clue.
 If it is possible to give the empty clue to more than one player, then the clue should be given to the player that would benefit the most from the negative information.

 <br />